zephyrplace/zp-react-redux-es6-standard/README.md

 # zp-react-redux-es6-standard

-This is a simple colection of snippet for usage with React and Redux using ES6 and standard being using at Zeplyrplace.
+This is a simple colection of snippet for usage with React and Redux using ES6 and standard being using at Zephyr Place.

 ## Features